Andrew T. Judson: Led the opposition to Prudence Crandall's school for black girls

 Mr. May, we are not merely opposed to the establishment of that school in Canterbury; we mean there shall not be such a school set up anywhere in our State.
 The colored people never can rise from their menial condition in our country; they ought not to be permitted to rise here.
 They are an inferior race of beings, and never can or ought to be recognized as the equals of the whites.
 Africa is the place for them.
 I am in favor of the Colonization scheme.
 Let the niggers and their descendants be sent back to their fatherland and there improve themselves as much as they may, and civilize and Christianize the natives, if they can. ...You are violating the Constitution of our Republic, which settled forever the status of the black men in this land.
 They belong to Africa.
 Let them be sent back there, or kept as they are here.
 The sooner you Abolitionists abandon your project the better for our country, for the niggers, and yourselves.

 Judson did appear as a character witness on behalf of Reuben Crandall, Prudence's brother, a physician who was arrested in Washington, D.C., for (illegally) possessing abolitionist literature and was nearly lynched.
 He did so because Reuben had recommended to Prudence that she abandon her plans to educate black girls in Connecticut.
 The prosecutor was Francis Scott Key, former partner of Roger Taney, who hoped to use the trial to advance the cause of colonization; he was a founding member of the American Colonization Society.
-After eight months in jail Reuben was found not guilty, but died shortly after of tuberculosis contracted in jail.
+After eight months in jail Reuben Crandall was found not guilty, but died shortly after of tuberculosis contracted in jail.

 U.S. representative and federal judge

 Judson was elected as a Jacksonian Democrat from Connecticut's at-large congressional district to the United States House of Representatives of the 24th United States Congress and served from March 4, 1835, until July 4, 1836, when he resigned to accept a federal judicial appointment.
 Another source says that he was defeated for reelection.
-During that time the abolitionist, and mentor of Prudence Crandall, William Garrison sent him a petition from 46 residents of Brooklyn, Connecticut, urging him to end slavery in the District of Columbia.
+During that time the abolitionist, and mentor of Prudence Crandall, William Lloyd Garrison sent him a petition from 46 residents of Brooklyn, Connecticut, urging him to end slavery in the District of Columbia.
 Judson made no response.

 Judson was nominated by President Andrew Jackson on June 28, 1836, to a seat on the United States District Court for the District of Connecticut vacated by Judge William Bristol.
 He was confirmed by the United States Senate on July 4, 1836, and received his commission the same day.
 His service terminated on March 17, 1853, due to his death in Canterbury.
 He was interred in Hyde Cemetery in Canterbury.